Tuesday, 12 April 2016

 67's version is skinny and healthy.
 The fat is rendered out of the meat by braising or slow-cooking it in an exotic cocktail of Chinese spices and liquid.
 It's left overnight to cool and the (substantial) solidified fat is easily removed.

-In the crispy version, meat is either shredded and grilled or baked until it is - magically - both crispy and tender.
+In the crispy version, the cooked meat is either shredded and grilled or baked until it is - magically - both crispy and tender.
 It's served with the reduced, thickened braising sauce and 67's low-sugar Sweet Chilli sauce.
 The meat is wrapped in lettuce instead of Chinese pancakes (Pancakes will require a trip to a Chinese supermarket.)
 It's a great dish for getting raw veg into kids and for impressing guests.

 In the casserole version, the meat is shredded or cubed, heated in a gravy made from the braising juices and served over rice, with steamed veg.